|Marital & Family Law Certification|

 Thinking of Becoming Board Certified?
 Review a summary of the requirements.

 To download an application, click on the appropriate application.
 You will be asked if you would like to "Open" or "Save" the file (MSWord).
 It is advisable to save the file to your computer for future reference.
 Type in your responses on the application and print a copy.
 Attach any required documents, enclose the $250 application fee, and mail your application to: The Florida Bar, Legal Specialization and Education Dept., 651 E. Jefferson Street, Tallahassee, FL 32399-2300.

 View your Board Certification CLE credit hours online.
 Log in to your My Florida Bar account, and select “Show More” in the My Board Certifications section.
 Check “Show All” and select Marital and Family Law from the drop down menu.
 Select the “Credit History” tab.

 If you were originally certified in 1986, 1991, 1996, 2001, 2006 or 2011, the Application for Recertification must be postmarked by June 15, 2016.
 All requirements for recertification are to be completed by May 31, 2016 unless you file a recertification extension request.

 Recertification File Extension

 To request a one-time 3-month extension, please submit the Recertification Extension Application.

 You may submit an Abbreviated Application for Certification only if you meet one of the following conditions.
-In order to become eligible to sit for the 2016 Marital & Family Law Exam the abbreviated application must be postmarked by August 31, 2015.
+To become eligible to sit for the March 10, 2017 Marital and Family Law Exam, the abbreviated application must be postmarked by August 31, 2016.

 Sample Exam Questions